People of color: Nurturing diversity and fostering racial equity are critical to our future prosperity.

 Insights & Analyses

-While all US states except Hawaii were majority White in 1980, eight more are projected to be majority people of color by 2030 and a total of 20 states are projected to be majority people of color by 2060.
+• All US states except Hawaii were majority white in 1980; but eight more are projected to become majority people of color by 2030, reaching a total of 19 states by 2060.

 Drivers of Inequity

 The proportion of people of color in the United States has grown dramatically since the 1980s.
 Increased immigration from regions including Latin America and Asia and interracial marriages and partnerships since the late 20th century, have contributed to this shift.
 Latinx and Asian populations are currently the fastest-growing populations in the United States.
-As the growth rate of White populations slows, the United States will likely be majority people of color by 2045.

 Strategies